komalwaman/Orbital_assignment/README.md

 ## Design Decisions

-- Clear separation of concerns: calculation, routing, utilities.
+- Modular structure: Logic is split cleanly between calculation (`credit_calculator.py`), HTTP routing (`routes.py`), and helper methods (`utils.py`), making the code easier to test and maintain.
-- Tests added for main edge cases (palindrome, bonus, penalties).
+- Test coverage for key logic branches: Unit tests are provided for edge cases including palindrome detection, unique word bonuses, length penalties, and vowel position logic.
-- Followed exact contract for `/usage` endpoint output.
+- Spec-compliant response structure: The `/usage` endpoint response strictly follows the expected JSON format described in the task, including optional `report_name` fields when applicable.
-- Handles fallback in case of invalid `report_id`.
+- Graceful error handling: If a `report_id` is invalid or not found, the system skips it without crashing, ensuring robustness and fault tolerance.

 ## Tests